miwermi/election-analysis/README.md

       - Candidate 1 received "x%" of the vote and "y" number of votes.
       - Candidate 2 received "x%" of the vote and "y" number of votes.
       - Candidate 3 received "x%" of the vote and "y" number of votes.
-      - etc
+      - etc.

     The winner of the election was:
       - Candidate (1,2, or 3), who received "y" number of votes and "x%" of the total votes.

 ## Challenge Overview
-For this challenge, I am working with Tom to provide the above information from a dataset that Tom has supplied for his precint.
-If successful, the code I have writted will hopefully be able to be used to tally the same data from similar datasets for all precincts in the state.
+For this challenge, I am working with Tom to provide the above information from a dataset that Tom has supplied for his precinct.
+If successful, the code I have written will hopefully be able to be used to tally the same data from similar datasets for all precincts in the state.

 The data Tom has provide is a .csv file that includes the following information:
 <br />